jayraj4021/Raspberry-pi-vital-monitor-via-OLED/README.md

 If you liked it don't forget to subscribe.

 Once you install the raspberry pi guy's repo (https://github.com/the-raspberry-pi-guy/OLED), clone this repo and copy OLEDMem_cpu.py in ~/OLED/python-examples directory.

+following this you can run the code independently by using following command-